hmrguez/Hermes/docs/literature_review.typ

 === Esper

 Esper is an open-source CEP engine that allows for the creation of complex event queries using a SQL-like syntax.
-Esper is designed to run on a single machine, making it suitable for lightweight applications or development environments.
+Esper is designed to run on a single machine, making it suitable for lightweight applications or development environments. @esper

 Esper operates by continuously searching through incoming event streams for predefined patterns.
 When a match is found, it generates a "complex event," which can trigger alerts, notifications, or further actions based on the defined logic.
 This makes Esper highly versatile for applications ranging from fraud detection to monitoring manufacturing processes.